 What this shows us is that our experience of decision making and whether a decision seems difficult or easy, is never a function of the decision itself.
 It always and only stems from how we are thinking about it now – in particular, where we believe our feelings/perceptions are coming from in relation to that decision.
 The answer is always thought.

 5. You’re fundamentally OK whatever decision you make.
 There are two innocent mis-takes we make in our thinking that are important to realise.

 The other outside-in confusion, is that we think we know how we’ll feel in the future and then base our decisions on some future feeling or outcome.
-“If I make X decision, I’ll feel [x] or [y] will happen” is a common thought trap that many of us fall into but it has no inherent truth in it.
+The common thought trap that many of us fall into is “If I make X decision, I’ll feel [x] or [y] will happen” but it has no inherent truth to it.

 In reality, we have no idea what will happen or how we will think and feel in the future – whether that’s 5 minutes from now or 2 years from now.
 Any projection of the future is just that – a projection.
-Our ideas of the future are based on our thoughts and feelings right now.
-So all we have, is what makes sense in this moment, and the knowledge that whatever life throws at us, we have the resilience and strength to handle it – because those qualities come from within and are always available to us in each moment.
+Our ideas of the future are based on our thoughts and feelings in each moment.
+So all we have, is what makes sense in this moment, and the knowledge that whatever life throws at us, we’ll have the resilience and creativity to handle it – because those qualities come from within and are always available to us in each moment.